MAGURA V5

-MAGURA (Maritime Autonomous Guard Unmanned Robotic Apparatus V-type) (Note: Named after Magura, the goddess of war and victory from Slavic neopagan mythology.) is a class of Ukrainian multi-purpose unmanned surface vehicles (USV) developed for use by the Main Directorate of Intelligence of Ukraine (HUR) and capable of performing various tasks: surveillance, reconnaissance, patrolling, search and rescue, mine countermeasures, maritime security, and combat missions.
+MAGURA (Maritime Autonomous Guard Unmanned Robotic Apparatus V-type) (Note: Named after Magura, the goddess of war and victory from Slavic neopagan mythology.) is a class of Ukrainian multipurpose unmanned surface vehicles (USV) developed for use by the Main Directorate of Intelligence of Ukraine (HUR) and capable of performing various tasks: surveillance, reconnaissance, patrolling, search and rescue, mine countermeasures, maritime security, and combat missions.
 The Magura V5 was introduced in 2023; the Magura V6P and Magura V7 were added in 2025, the latter being armed with various missiles designed to shoot down enemy aircraft.

+In July 2026, Ukrainian company Uforce and US boatbuilder ReconCraft announced a partnership to produce Magura V7 drones in the United States.